 The market in this restaurant-filled area is foodie favourite: while you peruse the produce, get a coffee from Blue Bottle and a croissant-like kouign amann from Starter Bakery, which has earned a cult following.

 Tuesdays, Thursdays and Saturdays

 The city’s 1890s' ferry terminal has been reborn as a remarkable food hall focusing on local artisan food purveyors.
 It also hosts a huge farmers' market, a favourite of local chefs in this ultimate foodie city.
 Come on Thursdays for street foods such as tacos and pizza; on Saturdays, sample wares from local restaurants.

 Fridays and Sundays

-The Friday market (May through November) at San Pedro Square offers fresh produce, artisanal breads and gifts, and some offbeat Silicon Valley tech—like the occasional Blender Bike, which you can pedal to make your own smoothie.
-On Sundays the Japantown Market offers diverse veggies—like great daikon (white radish), won bok, and bok choy—along with artisanal breads and barbecue.
+The Friday market (May to November) at San Pedro Square offers fresh produce, artisanal breads and gifts, and some offbeat Silicon Valley tech—like the occasional Blender Bike, which you can pedal to make your own smoothie.
+On Sundays the Japantown Market offers diverse veggies—like great daikon (white radish), won bok and pak choi—along with artisanal breads and barbecue.

 Vineyard Farmers' Market, Fresno

 Wednesday afternoons and Saturday mornings